 One infotainment system, nearly all smartphones.
-Volkswagen first introduced MirrorLinkTM - mirroring of the smartphone on the vehicle display - with the launch of the Polo in 2014.
-MirrorLinkTM was developed in an industrial consortium of automotive and smartphone manufacturers (the latter including

-Samsung, HTC, Sony and LG).
-In 2015, just one year later, Volkswagen will now be extending the range of on-board smartphone platforms by adding systems from Apple (Car Play) and Google (Android Auto).
+In China, Volkswagen first introduced MirrorLinkTM - mirroring of the smartphone on the vehicle display - with the launch of the Lamando in 2014.
+MirrorLinkTM was developed in an industrial consortium of automotive and smartphone manufacturers (the latter including Samsung, Huawei, HTC, Sony and LG).
+In 2015, just one year later, Volkswagen will now be extending the range of on-board smartphone platforms by adding systems from Apple (Car PlayTM) and Google (Android AutoTM).
 In the same way as MirrorLinkTM, they are used to display and operate apps over the touchscreen of the infotainment system.
-In the future, Volkswagen will manage the Car Play, Android Auto and MirrorLinkTM systems under the App Connect concept.
+In the future, Volkswagen will manage the Car PlayTM, Android AutoTM and MirrorLinkTM systems under the App Connect concept.
 MirrorLinkTM.
 In 2014, Volkswagen put its first smartphone platform in cars: MirrorLinkTM.
 MirrorLinkTM makes it possible to display contents shown on the smartphone and operate smartphone functions via the touchscreen of the infotainment system.
 To avoid distracting the driver, specially designed apps can be used during the drive.
 This is done intuitively: the user simply connects the smartphone to the car and then uses the app over the infotainment system display.
 MirrorLinkTM makes use of an industry standard of the Car Connectivity Consortium (CCC); according to this standard, the smartphone apps are "mirrored" on the car's touchscreen, and, as mentioned, their operation is networked to the infotainment system.
 Since the smartphone apps are always up-to-date, MirrorLinkTM does not become obsolete.
-Volkswagen apps available under MirrorLinkTM are: My Guide, Think Blue.
-Trainer, Shared Audio and Sound Journey.
-Now these apps will not only be available for Mirror LinkTM, but also for all App Connect technologies in the USA.
+Volkswagen apps available in China under MirrorLinkTM are: Think Blue.
+Trainer, Shared Audio and Call & Remind.

-- > My Guide: This app suggests destinations in the vicinity of the car.
-Restaurants might be selected and integrated into navigation, for instance. - > Think Blue.
+- Think Blue.
 Trainer: The Think Blue.
-Trainer app specifically assists the driver in efficient and eco-friendly driving.

-- Shared Audio: This app lets everyone in the vehicle stream their favorite songs from a shared play list and play them back in the car. - Sound Journey: The functions of this app convert every route segment into a song that is "composed" based on vehicle data and a music genre.
+Trainer app specifically assists the driver in efficient and eco-friendly driving. - Shared Audio: This app lets everyone in the vehicle stream their favorite songs from a shared play list and play them back in the car. - Call & Remind: The app Call & Remind lets drivers of a Volkswagen save tasks to be performed in order to gradually process them later as the traffic situation permits.

 In the future, MirrorLinkTM features will not only be extended with new Volkswagen apps but also with apps from external project partners.
-Already available today are Glympse, Aupeo!, miRoamer and Parkopedia.
+Already available in China are Baidu Navi, Baidu Lebo, NavInfo Carlife, KaoLaFM and Fun Drive Lite.
+Here are some examples of functions: